CommodoreOS/PCUAE/README.md

 PCUAE will have a folder in it called `WHDLoad-Games` on the root of the USB Drive, it will have a HDF file in it, this is where you put your Amiga games, you have to load Workbench in `WinUAE` and then add the `WHDLoad-Games-1.hdf` file first then copy them over that way.
-Add the `WHDLoad` Games that are in `LHA` format in `WinUAE` so put them in a folder and then add the folder to `WinUAE` and then extrack them to the `WHDLoad-Games-1.hdf` drive that will be in the `WHDLoad-Games` folder using Directry Opus so then they are unpacked properly.
+Add the `WHDLoad` Games that are in `LHA` format in `WinUAE` so put them in a folder and then add the folder to `WinUAE` and then extract them to the `WHDLoad-Games-1.hdf` drive that will be in the `WHDLoad-Games` folder using Directry Opus so then they are unpacked properly.

 DO NOT use Winrar to unpack WHDLoad Games in LHA format, you will mess them up and they will not load.